ANU-HPC/parallel-pdr/README.md

 # Setup

-MPI, GLOG, and CUDD are required.
-These can all be installed by the script at summer1819/nodocker.sh
+MPI and GLOG are required.
+These can all be installed by the script at ./nodocker.sh

 Once cloned run: